Window Parts, Materials & Components

 • If you’re tired of replacing crank mechanisms, install Magic crankless windows featuring our award-winning Parallex Hardware system.

-Generally, there are four types of crank handles:
+Generally, there are four types of crank handle designs:

 • Fixed handles, which are – well, obviously – fixed